Partially hyperbolic dynamics in the 3-body problem: Introduction

 \subsection{The restricted three-body problem:}

 In Section \ref{sec:restricted3bp} we consider the \textit{restricted} 3-body problem, which can be seen as a limit of the 3-body problem along which the mass of one body becomes negligible.
 The very same ideas used for the 3-body problem can be adapted to this case in order to construct a symplectic blender.

-Moreover, in this case we can use the blender to obtain a rather strong form of Arnold diffusion.
+In this case we can use the blender to obtain a rather strong form of Arnold diffusion.
 Provided the eccentricity $\zeta\in[0,1)$ of the massive bodies is small enough, one can construct a weakly invariant, normally hyperbolic lamination $\mathcal A_\zeta$ whose three-dimensional leaves have codimension two inside the 5-dimensional phase space.
 In our last main result, Theorem \ref{thm:MainR3bp}, we show the existence of an orbit inside this lamination which is almost dense\footnote{We will give a precise meaning to what we mean by ``an orbit which is almost dense in the lamination'' in Theorem \ref{thm:MainR3bp}.} in $\mathcal A_\zeta$.
 Moreover, as $\zeta\to 0$, the size of the leaves $\mathcal A_\zeta$ becomes unbounded.